AkutoSai/Basic_Steganography/README.md

 2) Text in Image

 First install requirements.
+Store Images in Scripts folder.
+(Only JPG images)
 Then goto Scripts folder make the file executable with "chmod +x".
 Then open terminal and execute the following script with "python file.py" command.